 How-To Coaching Advice for Managers

 Being a manager is no easy task.
 You have to coach an entire team made up of individual members, each with their own unique strengths and weaknesses.
 To get the best performance out of your team as a whole, you need to coach each member of your team individually.
-Even if two team members have the exact same weakness, each one will need to be addressed differently and each one will react differently to the guidance offered.
+Even if two team members have the same weakness, you will need to address them differently and each will react differently to your guidance.
 While you want to be fair as you deal with all your employees, it's simply impossible to treat everyone the same way.

 Coach up Front

-You want to make sure your employees are properly trained before they start a job.
-Before you put someone on the phones as a customer service representative, make sure they know how to handle the most common calls as well as the occasional difficult calls.
-Before you let a machine operator produce a finished piece of clothing for sale, make sure they know how to operate all aspects of the machine and what is expected of them.
+Make sure your employees are properly trained before they start a job.
+For example, before you put someone on the phones as a customer service representative, make sure they know how to handle the most common calls as well as the occasional difficult calls.
+Before you let a machine operator produce a finished piece of clothing for sale, make sure they know how to operate all aspects of the machine as well as what you expect of them.

 In situations like these, start by letting people practice.
 Let the telephone representative listen to a seasoned rep and once they're comfortable, let them answer a few calls on their own while you (or someone else) observes them.
 Give the machine operator the simplest parts of the product they'll be responsible for first and once they've mastered this work let them move on to the more difficult parts.
 It's during these training sessions that your coaching (and training) begins.